clean-code-craft-tcq-3/tdd-buckets-ArchanaDeviSelvaraj/TDD_STEPS.md

 //as expected at end of step3 test case got passed

 //TDD Step4:New functions added to refactor code and to reduce CCN value

+Other info :
+Maximum count of continuous ranges that can be detected is assumed as 100 If no consecutive range is found then range count is considered as 0